jesusxy/lesson_08/README.md

 ### Second function execution -> `vote( )`

-Added code to Deployment scripts to cast a vote to proposal 0.
-Account that was msg.sender -> `0x470034EB47FDb4890364C23eaA16208BC5208666`
-In the voter struct that was looged to console, the `voted` boolean attribute was set to `true`
+Casted a vote to the first proposal in the `PROPOSALS` array by calling vote() on ballot contract and passing `0` as an argument. msg.sender -> `0x470034EB47FDb4890364C23eaA16208BC5208666` This executed successfully.
+Logged Voter struct to the console. `voted` boolean attribute was set to `true` for this address.

 ###### tx receipt
 ```